 - Experience with social media as a tool for communication, stakeholder development, feedback, and engagement.

 - Experience in public and nonprofit administration such as academic or work experience in public administration, program management, business development and analysis, or nonprofit management.

 Because the duties of the Fellow involve strong communication and strategic skills, this position requires someone with a diverse set of abilities and personality traits, including: intellectual agility, ambition, the ability to interface with diplomacy and friendliness while facing multiple deadlines, excellent writing abilities, strong presentation and verbal communication skills, acumen for research, sense of humor, and cultural sensitivity.
 Applicants also must be adept at organizing their own work and the work of others, have practical experience in making things happen, and know when to be appropriately discreet with confidential information.

-Applications will be reviewed on a rolling basis.
-The deadline to apply is December 13, 2017.
+Applications will be reviewed on a rolling basis, but all interviews will be held January 10 in San Francisco.
 To apply please submit a cover letter and resume addressing your qualifications and interest in this fellowship along with a 1-3 page writing sample.
 Please be sure to list any technical skills you may have.
 We encourage applicants to also include relevant, short samples of their previous work—written reports, links to web-based publications, podcasts, ad copy, pitch letters, press releases, videos, and any other materials demonstrating communication skills are welcome.

 Please send all application materials via email to the attention of BKF’s Executive Director, Kate Brumage, at email@example.com with the subject line “Kendell Fellowship.”
 Only those chosen to interview will be contacted.
 Do not contact Kate Kendell or NCLR directly.